turulomio/preprod/doc/PREPROD_COMMANDS.md

     is_root()
         Returns if current user is root

+    kill_from_ps_aux(pattern, description='')
+        Searchs a case sensitive pattern in ps aux command.
+It will kill all process with this pattern throug its pid using kill command

     lines_at_the_end_of_file(filename, s, description='')
                 Appends a string (for lines append
         ) to the end of the file